nandabritto/Where_is_Billy/README.md

 *	A clear and simple layout is in place to ensure users can navigate in a inuitive way and have an easy experience.

-* Navbar is sticky to facilitate user to navigate through pages easily.
+* Navbar is fixed on top to facilitate user to navigate through pages easily.
 A small navigaton is the same on all pages to ensure easy navigation.
 * Index page displays game and character introduction and instructions to the game.
 * Game page effectively show one question, four answer options, countdown timer and progress bar and text to show what question you are on.
 * End game page can be found a for to add you name on your score.